UchuujinTranslate/UchuujinPatcher/UchuujinPatcher/DISTRIB_README.txt

 In the gear dropdown, make sure that both "Backup original file" and "Checksum validation" are selected.
 Apply patch and you should have the English patched version of Nichijou: Uchuujin!

-Transfer it to a homebrewed PSP or an emulator like PPSSPP to play!
+Transfer it to a homebrewed PSP/PSVita or an emulator like PPSSPP to play!

 Alternative way to apply the xdelta patch: https://www.romhacking.net/patch/